Exponential stability of linear periodic difference-delay equations: Statement of the Main Result

 \end{enumerate}

 \end{thm}

-When the $D_j$ are constant matrices, we get from \eqref{defLDj} that the operators $L_{D_j}\Delta_{\tau_j,\omega}$ are block diagonal with $k$-th diagonal block $e^{ik\omega\tau_j}D_j$, so condition $(i)$ in Theorem~\ref{theorem_hale_generalization} is equivalent to saying that $I_d-\sum_{j=1}^N e^{-p\tau_j}D_j$ is invertible for $\Re(p)\geq\beta$.
-In this case, since every analytic function in a vertical strip which is uniformly almost-periodic in the pure imaginary direction and has no zeros must be bounded below in modulus by a strictly positive constant \cite[Ch.
+When the $D_j$ are constant matrices, the operators $L_{D_j}\Delta_{\tau_j,\omega}$ are block diagonal with $k$\textsuperscript{th} diagonal block $e^{ik\omega\tau_j}D_j$ and condition $(i)$ in Theorem~\ref{theorem_hale_generalization} is equivalent to saying that $I_d-\sum_{j=1}^N e^{-p\tau_j}D_j$ is invertible for $\Re(p)\geq\beta$.
+In this case, since a holomorphic function on a vertical strip which is uniformly almost-periodic in the pure imaginary direction and has no zeros must be bounded below in modulus by a strictly positive constant \cite[Ch.
 III, Sec.
-2,Cor.
-I]{besicovitch1954almost}, it holds that $|\mathrm{det}(I_d-\sum_{j=1}^N e^{-p\tau_j}D_j)|\geq c>0$ when $\Re(p)\geq\beta$, whence condition $(ii)$ is redundant.
-Thus, Theorem~\ref{theorem_hale_generalization} yields back the Henry-Hale theorem for systems with constant coefficients.

-For general periodic difference-delay systems, one can surmise that Condition \ref{assumption1} does not imply Condition \ref{assumption2}, but when all delays are commensurate it does.
-Indeed, $p \mapsto R(p)$ is then periodic of period $i\tau$ for some $\tau>0$ and hence, since inversion is continuous on invertible elements of a Banach algebra while \ref{assumption2} needs only be checked for $p$ in a compact set by periodicity and a von Neumann series argument, we deduce that \ref{assumption1} implies \ref{assumption2}.
-This we record as a corollary: \begin{corollary} If the delays are commensurate, then condition \ref{assumption2} can be omitted in Theorem~\ref{theorem_hale_generalization}. \end{corollary}
+2, Cor.
+I]{besicovitch1954almost}, it holds that $|\mathrm{det}(I_d-\sum_{j=1}^N e^{-p\tau_j}D_j)|\geq c>0$ for $\Re(p)\geq\beta$, whence condition $(ii)$ is redundant.
+Thus, Theorem~\ref{theorem_hale_generalization} yields back the Henry-Hale theorem for systems with constant coefficients. \seb{More generally, Condition \ref{assumption1} implies Condition \ref{assumption2} when all delays are commensurate.} Indeed, $p \mapsto R(p)$ is then periodic of period $i\tau$ for some $\tau>0$ and hence, since inversion is continuous on invertible elements of a Banach algebra while \ref{assumption2} needs only be checked for $p$ in a compact set by periodicity and a Neumann series argument, we deduce that \ref{assumption1} implies \ref{assumption2} in this case.
+Thus, we obtain the following:

-\begin{rmk} In Theorem~\ref{theorem_hale_generalization}, we suppose that the periodic matrices $D_i$ have H{\"o}lder-continuous derivatives.
-Actually, the sufficiency part remains true without any regularity hypothesis on the derivative of $D_j$ if we strengthen assumption \ref{assumption2} into: